 Civic imagination is “the capacity to imagine alternatives to current cultural, social, political, or economic conditions; one cannot change the world unless one can imagine what a better world might look like… an equal participant within a democratic culture, and as empathetic to the plight of others different than one’s self.”

-PCCE is pleased to announce the availability of Civic Imagination Grants for partners (nonprofits and higher ed institutions) for up to $3000 each.
+PCCE is pleased to announce the release of $15,000 for our Civic Imagination Grants, which are available to partners (nonprofits and higher ed institutions) for up to $3000 each.
 PCCE’s Civic Imagination Grant program is designed to support community-based organizations and higher ed institutions working together in New York & Pennsylvania whether by proximity or interest in similar topics to address common issues.
 These grants may focus on one of these types: Partnership and Co-Sponsorship.
 Funds are drawn from an internal grant and have been approved by PCCE’s Board.

 The Civic Imagination Grants build on partners’ capacity to cultivate civic imagination, deepen civic and community engagement, and strengthen PCCE’s regional communities.
 This year, we are especially interested in supporting efforts that focus on racial healing, democratic engagement, and climate justice/change.
 However, we will consider applications with robust ideas that may not directly focus on these three topics.